Thomas R. Kline School of Law of Duquesne University: Academics

 The school offers several degree programs.
 The Juris Doctor, the primary degree required to practice law in the United States, can be obtained through either the daytime, evening, or part-time division.
 An LLM, or Master of Laws, is offered through the School of Law for foreign attorneys who have already received a law degree in their native country but wish to become acquainted with the United States legal system.

 In addition, Duquesne offers several joint degree programs through other graduate divisions within the university, and other institutions in the Pittsburgh area.
-Joint degrees currently offered in conjunction with a J.D. include, Master of Business Administration, Master of Science in Taxation, Master of Science in Environmental Science & Management, and Master of Divinity (with Pittsburgh Theological Seminary).
+Joint degrees currently offered in conjunction with a J.D. include, Master of Business Administration, Master of Science in Environmental Science & Management, and Master of Divinity (with Pittsburgh Theological Seminary).

-In 2017, U.S. News & World Report ranked the legal writing program at Duquesne Law 14th in the nation.

 Alumni

-There are over 8,000 alumni of the school practicing in all 50 states and several foreign countries.
+There are over 8,500 alumni of the school practicing in all 50 states and several foreign countries.
 Almost 30 percent of the practicing lawyers in western Pennsylvania are graduates of the law school.
 A large number of graduates (160) from Duquesne Law are judges on the local, state, and federal levels, including the highest courts and appellate courts in over 20 states.
 Of all the law schools in Pennsylvania, Duquesne has produced the most judges seated in the Superior Court, Commonwealth Court, and Court of Common Pleas.